-On June 1, 2013, the Company entered into a management services agreement with MandalMed, Inc. ("MandalMed") (the "MandalMed Services Agreement") to lease approximately 5,762 square feet of space for the use laboratory benches, lab equipment, office space, and administrative and facilities services at a monthly fee of \$6,500.
-The Company subsequently entered into several amendments to extend the lease term to November 2020.
-On November 3, 2020, the Company entered into the sixth amendment to the Mandalmed Services Agreement to extend the term to December 31, 2021 with a monthly fee of \$5,600.
-As part of the sixth amendment, the Company leased additional space of approximately 2,130 square feet (the "Additional Space") for a three-year period commencing on December 1, 2020 and ending on November 30, 2023.
-Rent for the Additional Space is \$9,000 for the first year and \$18,000 for the second and third years.
-The Company recorded rent expense of \$0.1 and \$0.2 million during the three and nine months ended September 30, 2021, respectively.
-The rent expense under the MandalMed Services Agreement during the three and nine months ended September 30, 2020 was immaterial.
+On June 1, 2013, the Company entered into a management services agreement with MandalMed, Inc. ("MandalMed") (the "MandalMed Services Agreement") to have access to and use a portion of approximately 5,762 square feet of space for the use of laboratory benches, lab equipment, office space, and administrative and facilities services.
+The Company subsequently entered into six amendments to extend the lease term to November 2023.
+As part of the sixth amendment, the Company leased additional space of approximately 2,130 square feet (the "Additional Space") for a three year period commencing on December 1, 2020 and ending on November 30, 2023.
+According to the terms of the MandalMed Services Agreement, the Company paid a security deposit of less than \$0.1 million and is required to pay monthly rent and common area charges.

 On August 27, 2020, the Company entered into a lease agreement with 512 2nd Street LLC to lease approximately 3,500 square feet of office space in San Francisco, California (the "Office Space Lease Agreement").
 The Office Space Lease Agreement is for a period of two years commencing on September 1, 2020 and ending August 31, 2022.
+In April 2022, the Company extended the Office Space Lease Agreement up to August 31, 2023 and has one year renewal option to extend the term up to August 31, 2024.
 According to the terms of the Office Space Lease Agreement, the Company paid a \$0.1 million security deposit and is required to pay monthly rent and common area charges.
-Monthly rent is \$23,330 and \$24,030 for the first and second years of the lease term, respectively.
-The Company recorded rent expense under the Office Space Lease Agreement of \$0.1 million during the three and \$0.2 million during the nine months ended September 30, 2021, respectively.
+The extension of the lease term was accounted for as a modification under Topic 842 and the Company recorded additional ROU asset and lease liability of \$0.3 million and \$0.3 million, respectively, in the condensed consolidated financial statements.

 On December 15, 2020, the Company entered into a lease agreement with Tennieh LLC to lease approximately 9,800 square feet of office space in San Francisco, California (the "Laboratory Lease Agreement").
-The Laboratory Lease Agreement is for a period of five years commencing February 1, 2021 and ending January 31, 2026.
-According to the terms of the Office Space Lease Agreement, the Company paid a \$0.4 million security deposit and is required to pay monthly rent and common area charges.
-Monthly rent is \$61,056 for the first year of the lease terms and increases to \$68,676 by the fifth year of the lease term.
-The Company recorded \$0.2 million and \$0.5 million rent expense for under the Laboratory Lease Agreement during the three and nine months ended September 30, 2021, respectively.
+The Laboratory Lease Agreement is for a period of five years commencing approximately February 1, 2021 and ending January 31, 2026.
+According to the terms of the Laboratory Lease Agreement, the Company paid a \$0.4 million security deposit and is required to pay monthly rent and common area charges.

+The following table summarizes total lease expense during the three and nine months ended September 30, 2022 (in thousands):